Charging Forward: Lithium-Ion Batteries

 Lithium-ion batteries have propelled the electric vehicle industry towards profitability, and more and more batteries are being produced each year.
 It’s becoming clear that lithium-ion batteries will play an important role in storing energy not just in vehicles but potentially on a global scale, gathering electrons from by solar panels in the daytime, and releasing them to the grid at night.
-Production in 2017 totaled about 100 GWh, and 800 GWh is expected by 2027.
+In 2021, installation into passenger EVs alone totaled about 280 GWh, twice as much as the previous year.
 How do these batteries work, what kind of extraction do they require, and are there other potential technologies?

 Batteries store chemical energy that can be converted into electricity, and rechargeable batteries can access the charge and then resupply it when plugged in.
 Batteries are designed to perform well in the following tasks: